4 Ways to Deal With Selfish People

 I say this to clients far more often than many of them want to hear.
 But it’s a major coping tool for many different behaviors.
 Just because someone says you are being selfish, it doesn’t necessarily mean you’re actually doing anything wrong.
 What it probably means is that they want you to be doing something else—which might be right for them, but not necessarily for you.

 My acquaintance’s children did a great job of not taking her accusations personally.
 As a result, they were able to help her make some important changes in her life.
 They shared their concerns with one another first, and then with her.
 They explored the option of having her move nearer to one of them, but all involved agreed that she would be even lonelier without her friends and familiar activities.
 So they worked out a plan that involved more clear-cut, structured visits from each adult child.
 When she became lonely, she could look at her calendar and see that she had a visit planned in the near future.
-With that to look forward to, she not only became less critical of her children, she got more involved in her daily life.
+With that to look forward to, she not only became less critical of her children, but she also got more involved in her daily life.

 3. Don’t assume.